 Once you have filled the collection tube with your sample, you simply pack the kit up in the envelope – following the directions provided – and send it back in the mail.

-Ancestry DNA: Test results
+Ancestry DNA review: Test results

 - Takes between six and eight weeks to receive your results